This post may contain affiliate links, view our disclosure policy.

 10. Visit the Holocaust Memorial Museum

 A tour of the United States Holocaust Memorial Museum is an important stop on your trip to DC if visiting with older children and teenagers.
+(Learn about this museum ahead of time to determine if it pertains to the ages of your children.)

 Though the subject matter is grave, the museum takes special measures to notify visitors of upcoming graphic content.